COVID-19 Policies and Procedures

 - Sanitizing each entry - All doorknobs, counter, and check-in surfaces are wiped down after each patient entry and exit.

 - Sanitizing general– staff personnel cleans all public spaces, including treatment rooms, restrooms, and waiting-rooms.

 - Use of medical-grade disinfectant sprays – applied to operator rooms after every patient is seen (per CDC guidelines), including high touch areas such as chairs, counters, and equipment.

 - Protective Barriers – placed on items such as curing lights, overhead lights, and computer keyboards.

 - Sterile Instruments – dental instruments are sterilized after every patient.
 CDC protocols are strictly adhered to in assuring proper sterilization of dental instruments.

-What extra precautions is Manoa Dental taking to provide safe dental services during this time?
+What extra precautions are we taking to provide safe dental services during this time?

 - We have communicated to our staff the need to stay home if they show symptoms such as coughing, sneezing, and trouble breathing.

 - Any staff member that has traveled to a CDC Level 2 or 3 regions will be required to self-quarantine before returning to work, although we are highly recommending team members not travel at this time.

 - We’ve implemented a procedure that screens patients for COVID-19 symptoms or possible exposure.
 The screening process is done at three points – when the patient books an appointment, when we reach out to confirm an appointment, and once the patient is physically in the office.